airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ### 2. Implement the connector in line with the Airbyte Specification

-In the connector package directory, create a single python file `source.py` that will hold our implementation:
+In the connector package directory, create a single Python file `source.py` that will hold our implementation:

 ```bash
 touch source.py